HAMMERHEAD-Space/AstroForceModels.jl/docs/src/man/api.md

 ## Integration with SatelliteToolbox.jl

-AstroForceModels is designed to work seamlessly with other packages in the SatelliteToolbox.jl ecosystem:
+AstroForceModels is designed to be built off packages in the SatelliteToolbox.jl ecosystem:

 ### Required Dependencies